dirac-institute/kbmod/README.md

 * CMake 3

 **To install:**
 Open search/pybinds/CmakeLists.txt and verify in the "include_directories" section that the paths to the python headers and to the cuda installation are correct.
-This might require that you add a line such as ```$ENV{HOME}/.conda/envs/CONDA_ENV_NAME/lib``` to ```link_directories``` where ```CONDA_ENV_NAME``` is the name of the conda environment you are using.
+You might also need to add a line such as ```$ENV{HOME}/.conda/envs/CONDA_ENV_NAME/lib``` to ```link_directories``` where ```CONDA_ENV_NAME``` is the name of the conda environment you are using.

 Then run